myarotskaya/architecture-center/docs/data/scenarios/time-series.md

 Some examples of time series data are:

-- Stock prices captured over time to detect trends, review past performance, and even conduct some level of prediction.
+- Stock prices captured over time to detect trends.
 - Server performance, such as CPU usage, IO load, memory usage, and network bandwidth consumption.
-- Telemetry captured from temperature sensors on industrial equipment, providing real-time, valuable data on temperature readings that can be used to detect pending equipment failure and trigger alert notifications.
+- Telemetry from sensors on industrial equipment, which can be used to detect pending equipment failure and trigger alert notifications.
-- Combine incoming real-time car telemetry data including speed, braking, and acceleration over a time window to produce an aggregate risk score for the driver.
+- Real-time car telemetry data including speed, braking, and acceleration over a time window to produce an aggregate risk score for the driver.

 In each of these cases, you can see how time is most meaningful as an axis.
 Displaying the events in the order in which they arrived is a key characteristic of time series data, as there is a natural temporal ordering.
 This differs from data captured for standard OLTP data pipelines where data can be entered in any order, and updated at any time.

 ## When to use this solution

 Choose a time series solution when you need to ingest data whose strategic value is centered around changes over a period of time, and you are primarily inserting new data and rarely updating, if at all.
-You can use this information to detect anomalies, visualize trends, compare current data to historical data, among other things.
-This type of architecture is also best suited for predictive modeling and forecasting results, because you have historical record of changes over time that can then be applied to any number of forecasting models.
-Forecasting means understanding how a metric moves through time and being able to project/predict the future.
+You can use this information to detect anomalies, visualize trends, and compare current data to historical data, among other things.
+This type of architecture is also best suited for predictive modeling and forecasting results, because you have the historical record of changes over time, which can be applied to any number of forecasting models.

 Using time series offers the following benefits: